-Nepal Tibet Bhutan trip takes you to explore the gems of all three countries.
-Starting from the land of the living goddess and Mt.
-Everest, Nepal to the Roof of the World, Tibet to Land of the Thunder Dragon, Bhutan.
-Spend your holidays in Nepal, Tibet and Bhutan to explore the unique culture of these countries blended with fantastic natural beauty and views of mountains.
+Nepal Tibet Bhutan Tour takes you to explore the shiniest gems of all three countries.
+Starting from Nepal, the land of the living goddess and Mount Everest, to Tibet, the Roof of the World. before concluding the adventure in the Land of the Thunder Dragon, Bhutan.
+Spend your holiday in Nepal, Tibet and Bhutan and discover the unique culture of these countries blended with fantastic natural and cultural beauty.

 Nepal is a place where you can find historical and religious sites of both Hinduism and Buddhism.
-Buddhist monasteries and stupas showcase amazing Tibetan Buddhist architectural style while Hindu sites represent pagoda style and various other styles inspired by Tibetan, Indian and other Nepalese styles like Malla architecture.
-Touring in Kathmandu, you will encounter some fascinating legends.
+Monasteries and stupas showcase Tibetan Buddhist architecture while Hindu sites represent the pagoda style and various other styles displayed around the city are inspired by Tibetan, Indian and other Newari architecture.
+Kathmandu is full of mystery and hidden treasures around every corner.

 Both Kathmandu and Pokhara are valleys surrounded by beautiful hills and mountains.
-From viewpoints, you can get some outstanding views of mountains in Ganesh, Jugal, Langtang and Annapurna range.
-Chitwan is home to various species of animals including endangered One-horned Rhino.
-This city also offers serene landscapes with the beautiful chirping of birds.
-Nepal tour is also an amazing opportunity to observe the lifestyle of ethnic groups living in various parts of Nepal including Tharu people living in Chitwan.
+From various viewpoints, you can get some precious views of the Ganesh, Jugal, Langtang and Annapurna ranges.
+Chitwan, another destination, is home to various species of animals including endangered One-horned Rhino.
+This city itself offers serene landscapes with the beautiful chirping of birds.
+The Nepal portion of the tour is an amazing opportunity to observe the lifestyle of ethnic groups living in various parts of Nepal including Tharu people who live in Chitwan.

-Trip to both Tibet and Bhutan starts from the city of Kathmandu.
-Reaching Tibet, the city of Lhasa awaits you with outstanding monasteries and temples like Potala Palace, Jokhang Temple, Sera and Drepung Monasteries.
-Potala Palace is home to Dalai Lamas, the heads of Tibetan Buddhism.
-Tibet Museum in Lhasa is also another important site as it holds several artefacts of Tibetan cultural history.
+Trips to both Tibet and Bhutan starts from the city of Kathmandu.
+Reaching Tibet, the city of Lhasa awaits you with renowned monasteries and temples like Potala Palace, Jokhang Temple, and Sera and Drepung Monasteries.
+Potala Palace is home to the Dalai Lama.
+Tibet Museum in Lhasa is another important site as it holds several important artefacts of Tibetan history.